Managing authorizations with Apache Sentry

 The use case

-Pages Jaunes is the biggest french web-announcer, and sells its audience to its customer.
-In order to convince potential client, commercials has to present potential outcomes for this customer to join Pages Jaunes website.
-To this extent, data scientist in Pages Jaunes has to predict at best the plausible audience of this customer.
-So we had to integrate the market team in the data lake already set up.
+Pages Jaunes is the biggest French web-announcer, and sells its audience to its customer.
+In order to convince potential customers, commercials have to present potential outcomes to their customer to join Pages Jaunes website.
+To this extent, Data Scientist in Pages Jaunes have to predict at best the plausible audience of their customer.
+So we had to introduce to the market team the Data Lake already present.

-Let’s call these data scientists marketing_analysts.
-Our objective is to give read access for marketing_analysts to the database ‘dw_audience’ and to give full access to a ‘sandbox database’ that we are going to call dw_marketing_analysts.
+dw_audience and to give full access to a sandbox database that we are going to call

 - CDH 5.8 on CentOs 6